-While according to Google, mobile usage drives an average of more than 40% of revenue in leading B2B organizations and the percentage of B2B search queries made on smartphones would grow to 70% by 2020.
+While according to Google, mobile usage drives an average of more than 40% of revenue in leading B2B organizations, and the percentage of B2B search queries made on smartphones will grow to 70% by 2020.

-These show that owning a website for your business is a priority and making it mobile-friendly is a must.
-Plus, it is a relatively cheap hacks to promote your brick and mortar store without breaking the banks.
+These show that owning a website for your business is a priority, and making it mobile-friendly is a must.
+Plus, it is a relatively cheap hack to promote your brick-and-mortar store without breaking the bank.

 List on Google My Business

-It is a Google business directory that makes it easy for people to find businesses and quickly view basic information about the business like the opening time, contact and customers’ reviews.
+It is a Google business directory that makes it easy for people to find businesses and quickly view basic information about the business, like the opening time, contact, and customer reviews.

 Leverage email marketing

-In a recent study by SaleCycle, 59% of the respondents admitted that marketing email influence their purchasing decision and in a recent survey by Emma, an email marketing provider, over 59% of marketers admitted that email marketing is their biggest source of ROI.
+In a recent study by SaleCycle, 59% of the respondents admitted that marketing email influences their purchasing decision, and in a recent survey by Emma, an email marketing provider, over 59% of marketers admitted that email marketing is their biggest source of ROI.

 So leveraging this can help you to reach a large section of your potential customers.
-Luckily, a lot of email service providers can allow you to send an unlimited number of emails to 2000 subscribers for free.
+Luckily, many email service providers can allow you to send an unlimited number of emails to 2000 subscribers for free.

 Content is King

-In 2016 over 615 million people downloaded Ad blockers and two out of every three young millennia currently have one installed in either their desktop or mobile devices.
+In 2016 over 615 million people downloaded Ad blockers and two out of every three young millennia currently have one installed on either their desktop or mobile devices.

-Before making major purchases, an average buyer consumes about 11.4 content and another study shows that consumers who read a brand’s educational contents are 131% more likely to purchase and 48% will still purchase even after 1 week.
+Before making major purchases, an average buyer consumes about 11.4 content and another study shows that consumers who read a brand’s educational content are 131% more likely to purchase, and 48% will still purchase even after 1 week.